'Be anxious for nothing..." ~Philippians 4:6

 It wasn't pretty...not at all.

-Then I took to the internet and scared myself to death reading about my symptoms, looking at images, and ruling out the myriad of things that could be ailing me.
+Then, I took to the internet and scared myself to death reading about my symptoms, looking at images, and ruling out the myriad of things that could be ailing me.

-"I look like a duck", I lamented to my daughter as she walked away to keep me from seeing the look on her face.
-No. That would be an insult to ducks everywhere.
-I apologize to my fine-feathered friends.
+"I look like a duck", I lamented to my daughter, as she walked away to keep me from seeing the horrified look on her face.
+“No”, I thought.
+“That would be an insult to ducks everywhere”.

-I was talking like Mushmouth.
+I was talking like Mushmouth and Light’nin.

 Singing would be out of the question, I imagined.